jayed-tz/docuware-code-challenge/DocuwareCodeChallenge/README.md

 OpenAPI support has been enabled, the swagger documentation can be found at: `https://localhost:7150/swagger/index.html`

+> The DB connection string will be supplied through the email

 ### Identity
 ##### Retrieve a jwt token
 `https://localhost:7150/identity/token` [POST]